Skip to content

 target.cluster.security.protocol=PLAINTEXT

-Note: With this configuration, to replicate each topic from the source cluster, MM2 creates two topics in the target cluster.
-For example, if you have the topic exampleTopic1 on the source cluster, MM2 creates the topics primary.exampleTopic1 and exampleTopic1 on the target cluster.
-Messages are routed to the exampleTopic1 topic.
+Note: With the preceding configuration, to replicate each topic from the source cluster, MM2 creates two topics in the target cluster.
+For example, if you have the topic exampleTopic1 on the source cluster, then MM2 creates the topics primary.exampleTopic1 and exampleTopic1 on the target cluster.
+Then MM2 routes messages to exampleTopic1 topic.

 Create a client instance